 While paper towels are compostable, the most sustainable choice is to reduce your paper towel usage period.

-By replacing single-use paper products, you’ll be making major strides toward a more eco-friendly home and a less disposable-addicted world—not to mention you’ll save money!
+By replacing single-use paper products, you’ll be making major strides toward a more eco-friendly home and a less disposable-addicted world—not to mention you’ll save money, too.

 The following are some of our favorite paper towel alternatives:

-- Used clothing, towels, rags: The most affordable and circular approach to home care is to use old clothes (like old t-shirts) or rags in lieu of paper towels.
+- Used clothing, towels, rags: The most affordable and circular reusable paper towels are old clothes (like old t-shirts) or rags in lieu of paper towels.

 - Papaya Reusables: Each one of their Swedish dishcloths is the equivalent of seventeen rolls of paper towels.